Archimedean Zeta Functions and Oscillatory Integrals: Some generalizations

 Apparently at the same time, F. Loeser defines in \cite{Loe89} similar zeta functions.
 He works over a local field $\KK$ of characteristic zero.
 In this case $f_1,\ldots,f_l$ are polynomials vanishing at the origin when $\KK$ is non-Archimedean, and analytic functions in the Archimedean case.
 In the $p$-adic case the set of test functions is given by locally constant functions with compact support, while in the Archimedean case it is the set of smooth functions with compact support.
 The \textit{multivariate local zeta function} associated to a test function $\phi$ and $F= (f_1,\ldots,f_l)$ is defined as

 where $s_i\in\mathbb{C}$ with $\Re(s_i)>0$, for $i=1,\ldots,l$.
 Actually, his definition is a little more general, since it includes the quasicharacters of $\KK$.
 He uses Hironaka's theorem to show that the poles of the meromorphic continuation to $\CC^l$ (as a rational function in the $p$-adic case) are contained in the union of some hyperplanes described this time in terms of the resolution of $\cup_{i=1}^lf_i^{-1}(0)$.
 He also shows that the set of slopes is connected with the geometry of the morphism $F$.
 More precisely, if one imposes some finiteness condition on $F$, the set of slopes is contained in the set of normal vectors to the faces of the Newton polyhedron of the discriminant of $F$ at the origin.

-These multivariate zeta functions have been used recently in mathematical physics to study string amplitudes in \cite{B-GVZ-G} and Log-Coulomb Gases in \cite{Z-GZ-LL-C}.
-See the references given there for other uses in $p$-adic mathematical physics.
+Later on, B. Lichtin begins in \cite{LichCompoI} a systematic study of (twisted) multivariate zeta functions essentially of the form \eqref{Eq:MultivarZeta}.
+He was motivated by Igusa's question about the behaviour of the singular series determined by polynomial mappings $P=(P_1,\ldots,P_l)\,:\KK^n \to \KK^l$, $(l\leq n)$.
+He found out that this behaviour depends crucially on the geometric features of the singular locus of $P$.
+In the $p$-adic case his results give also non trivial uniform decay estimates for generalized exponential sums attached to $P$, \cite{LichCompoI,LichBonn,LichCompoII}.
+In the case $\KK=\RR$ he also found in \cite{LichCrelle} non trivial uniform bounds for some oscillatory integrals of the form